EUPHW daily themes

 Mental health at the crossroads: investing across public health, primary health care and communities

-Mental health has moved to the centre of political agendas across Europe.
-Yet despite increased visibility, implementation gaps remain significant.
-Services are often fragmented, prevention remains underdeveloped, and community-level determinants are insufficiently addressed.
+Despite increased visibility, important implementation gaps remain.
+Services are often fragmented, health promotion and prevention remain underdeveloped, and community-level determinants are insufficiently addressed.
 Stigma, discrimination and human rights violations against people with mental health conditions add to the burden (World Health Organization, 2022).

 As mental health outcomes are shaped by social determinants, economic insecurity, educational systems, digital environments, housing, climate anxiety and exposure to conflict and instability, public health has a central role to play.
 At the same time, primary health care (PHC) is often the first and sometimes only point of contact for individuals experiencing mental health problems.
 Yet PHC professionals frequently report limited resources, lack of political commitment, and weak connections to services at other levels of health care & to other sectors (WHO Regional Office for Europe, 2025).